-This report is my considered evaluation of my job perfor mance for this reporting period.
+This report is my considered evaluation of my job performance t or this reporting period.

 Date:

 Faculty Member's Signature

-I have received a copy of this report, read it, and discusse d it with the faculty member.
+I have received a copy of this report, read it, and discussed it wit h the faculty member.

 Date:

 Supervisor's Signature

-CHAIDDEDSON / DIVISION HE AD'S EVALUATION OF FACULTY MEMBER CHAIRPERSON AD 3 CVALUATION

-Please assess this faculty member's performance this reporting period.
+CHAIRPERSON / DIVISION HEAD'S EVALUATION OF FACULTY MEMBER Please assess this faculty member's performance this reporting period.
 Provide brief typed comments, beginning each with the appropriate summary term: exemplary, professional, needs improvement, or unacceptable.
 Please address all the areas indicated below (use additional space if necessary).

-- A. Instruction/Advising

-- B. Scholarly/Creative Activity

-- C. Service to University

-- D. Service to Community

-- E. Other Professional Goals, if applicable

-- F. Progress toward tenure, promotion (if relevant)

-- G. Overall rating
+A. Instruction/Advising B. Scholarly/Creative Activity E. Other Professional Goals, if applicable F. Progress toward tenure, promotion C. Service to University (if relevant) D. Service to Community G. Overall rating

 Date:

 Signature of Evaluator

 Title of Evaluator

-I have received a copy of this evaluation, read it, and discussed it with my supervisor.

-have not attached a response to thi s evaluation.
+have received a copy of this evaluation, read it, and discussed it with my supervisor have have not attached a response to this evaluation. ·.

 Date:

-Signature of Faculty Member
+Signature of Faculty Member -